 Activity #6 – Video Lesson and Organizer

 Are you looking for more context clues activities?
 Check out this second blog post from Book Units Teacher titled Context Clues Practice and Activities.
-This post includes even more fun activities including a video lesson going over contrast context clues.
+This post includes even more fun activities, including a video lesson reviewing contrast context clues.

 Example of a Contrast Context Clue